Bachelor's Degree in Dental Hygiene

-The Bachelor of Science degree in Dental Hygiene is completed through the integration of Associate’s degree Dental Hygiene courses and Bachelor’s degree courses, or by continuing studies after completing an Associate’s degree at an accredited School of Dental Hygiene.
+The Bachelor in Dental Hygiene BS degree program is completed through the integration of Associate’s degree dental hygiene courses and Bachelor’s degree courses, or by continuing studies after completing an Associate’s degree at an accredited School of Dental Hygiene.

 Upon satisfactory completion of semester hours in the areas of study specified, the student will be recommended for the degree of Bachelor of Science in Dental Hygiene.

 Students pursuing a B.S.
 Degree in Dental Hygiene have the opportunity to design a portion of their curriculum to meet personal career goals.
 The outcome of this planning process is an individualized program that enables dental hygienists to gain desired knowledge and skills and directly transfers this expertise to a professional work setting.
 Students may identify a minor in human services, education, marketing, or psychology, to name a few subject areas.

 The Fones School of Dental Hygiene (FSDH) ascribes to the following Program Goals through the entry level dental hygiene program:

 - The student will develop an awareness of health literacy and the responsibilities of health promotion and disease prevention within the profession and the community she/he serves.

 - The student will develop the knowledge and clinical skills necessary to provide comprehensive care to patients/clients.